- Home

 The primary function of the Greenwood Village Animal Control/Code Enforcement Unit is to enforce the City's wildlife and domestic animal regulations and parking violations.
 The Unit works closely with the Greenwood Village Neighborhood Services Officer to also seek compliance with zoning and nuisance violations.

-A Code Enforcement Officer is available 7 days per week to address animal complaints and questions, including issues of animals disturbing the peace, animals at-large, animal bites, animal neglect and cruelty, and all other issues addressed by Greenwood Village's animal code.
+A Code Enforcement Officer is available 7 days per week to address animal complaints and questions, including issues of animals disturbing the peace, animals at large, animal bites, animal neglect and cruelty, and all other issues addressed by Greenwood Village's animal code.
 Code Enforcement Officers will also respond to parking and some nuisance violations.

 If you have lost or found a pet, call 303-773-2525 and file a report with the Police Department.
-For emergencies, please call 9-1-1.
+For emergencies, please call 911.

-Breed Restrictions and Dog Licensing
+Breed Restrictions

 There are no restrictions on dog breeds within the City of Greenwood Village.